fuzziqersoftware/newserv/README.md

   - DNS server address 1: `10.0.1.1`
   - Leave everything else blank
 - Start an online game.

-If you want to play online on remote servers, newserv also includes a PSO proxy server.
-Run newserv like `./newserv --proxy-destination=1.1.1.1` (replace the IP address appropriately for the server you want to connect to).
-Currently this works with PSO GC and may work with PC, but not with BB.
-It also works with the tapserver setup described above.

 ### Connecting external clients